-Godunov's method (see [Toro1999]) involves calculating the numerical flux function $\mathbf{H}(\cdot,\cdot;\cdot)$ by exactly solving the corresponding one dimensional Riemann problem normal to the edge.
-We use the central-upwind scheme of [KurNP2001] to calculate an approximation of the flux across each edge.
+The numerical scheme is obtained by approximating the flux H using a numerical flux function.
+Godunov's method (see [Toro1992]) involves calculating the numerical flux function by exactly solving the corresponding one dimensional Riemann problem normal to the edge.
+A much simpler approximation is the central-upwind scheme of [KurNP2001] which is given by